captainion2119/captainion2119/README.md

 • 🔭 Owner of UDU SMP Minecraft server, 🚧 OTHER PROJECTS IN PROGRESS 🚧.
 • 🌴 I’m currently pursuing my degree in Computer Science - AI/ML @ BNMIT.
+• 🎮 Also studying for a diploma in Game development and Game design.
 • 💬 We can have convos about how minecraft servers work and any backend wizardry.
 • 📫 How to reach me: infinites999@gmail.com
 • ⛄️ Pronouns: He/Him